srsoftware-de/gpg-mailgate/README.md

 - Correctly displays attachments and general email content; currently will only display first part of multipart messages
 - Public keys are stored in a dedicated gpg-home-directory
 - Encrypts both matching incoming and outgoing mail (this means gpg-mailgate can be used to encrypt outgoing mail for software that doesn't support PGP or S/MIME)
-- Decrypt PGP encrypted mails for present private keys (but no signature check and it does not always work with PGP/INLINE encrypted mails)
+- Decrypts PGP encrypted mails for present private keys (but no signature check and it does not always work with PGP/INLINE encrypted mails)
 - Easy installation
 - gpg-mailgate-web extension is a web interface allowing any user to upload PGP keys so that emails sent to them from your mail server will be encrypted (see gpg-mailgate-web directory for details)
 - people can submit their public key like to any keyserver to gpg-mailgate with the gpg-mailgate-web extension